The Senior Citizens League (TSCL)

 The Senior Citizens League has endorsed several small changes to the program, including increasing the payroll tax cap to ensure that the wealthiest Americans contribute to the program more fairly.
 However, benefit cuts – including reductions in cost-of-living adjustments (COLAs) – for current or future retirees will not be tolerated by older Americans.

 Legislation like the Social Security 2100 Act or the Social Security Expansion Act would restore the program’s solvency responsibly while strengthening benefits for seniors.

 Social Security COLA Fairness

-Social Security beneficiaries received a 2.8 percent COLA in 2019.
-It is the largest increase since 2012, but approximately 2 million seniors with the lowest Social Security benefits saw no net increase in their monthly checks after Medicare Part B premiums were automatically deducted.
-It is the fourth year in a row that this group has not seen a boost in net benefits due to Part B premiums, which are rising several times faster than Social Security COLAs.
+Social Security beneficiaries received a 1.3 percent COLA in 2021.
+Still, seniors with the lowest Social Security benefits saw no net increase in their monthly checks after Medicare Part B premiums were automatically deducted.
+It is the fifth year in a row that this group has not seen a boost in net benefits due to Part B premiums, which are rising several times faster than Social Security COLAs.

 Under current law, the COLA is based on the Consumer Price Index for Urban Wage Earners (CPI-W), and it underestimates the inflation Social Security beneficiaries experience since it does not give enough weight to expenses like health care or housing costs.

 TSCL has endorsed the CPI-E Act, the Guaranteed 3% COLA Act, the Seniors’ Security Act, and several other bills that would better protect the purchasing power of Social Security benefits.
 TSCL also supports legislation that would give beneficiaries a modest boost in benefits to help compensate for years of excessively low COLAs.